Plant-based diet for beginners: Food, Supplements, and Workout Tips

 - Secondary bile acids

-Among all postbiotics, butyrate is the most studied and perhaps the most beneficial.
+Among all postbiotics, butyrate is the most studied and beneficial.
 Some benefits of butyrate include:

 - Used as an antifungal and antimicrobial

-- Helps with blood sugar control and obesity
+- Helps with blood sugar control and excessive weight gain

 - inhibits cancer formation, especially colon cancer